QuikTrip: Dual-branded stores

 In 1994, QuikTrip began test-marketing a dual-brand concept in St. Louis, Kansas City, Springfield, and Atlanta, where a 3,000-square-foot Wendy's store was attached to each QuikTrip convenience store.
 In Des Moines, QuikTrip opened a new store with a Burger King with a separate entry and a drive-through window, but a passageway allowing movement between the convenience store and the restaurant.

 Non-traditional stores

 In October 2007, QuikTrip opened a store within the T-Mobile Center in Kansas City, Missouri.
 The location only offered concessions and not gasoline.
 The store was closed in mid-2013.
 The company's second store without gasoline—store No.1700— opened in midtown Atlanta at the Viewpoint Midtown condominium building on Peachtree Street.
+This store also subsequently closed in May 2024.

 In 2008, QuikTrip signed an agreement with the city of Grand Prairie, Texas for naming rights to the Grand Prairie AirHogs' new stadium, to be named QuikTrip Park.
 The deal included a QuikTrip booth at the stadium selling QT Kitchens products at the park for store price.

 Locations

-QuikTrip operates over 800 stores, which are located in the following areas of the United States:
+QuikTrip operates over 1000 stores, which are located in the following areas of the United States: